bitsoex/slate/source/index.html.md

 ## HTTP API Responses

-Our REST-like API will always return a JSON Object.
+Our REST-like APIs will always return a JSON Object.

-For successful API calls, we should always return something that looks like:
+For successful API calls, our JSON response objects looks like:

 `
 {   "success": true,